A National Heritage Site

 Freshwater research centre

-The Freshwater Research Centre (FRC) is a non-profit organisation dedicated to impactful freshwater reserach and conservation in South Africa.
+The Freshwater Research Centre (FRC) is a non-profit organisation dedicated to impactful freshwater research and conservation in South Africa.
 The centre promotes cross-cutting, collaborative research and is committed to developing innovative solutions to balancing water for people and biodiversity in a sustainable and equitable way.